Qboi123/Qplay-Launcher/README.md

 09. Wait.
 10. When this is done, unpack the archive (zip).
 Ans run Main.py

-## Steps for Application (The setup.exe / setup.msi file)
+## Steps for Application (The setup.msi file)
-01. Download the setup.exe or setup.msi (the case doesn't matter) from the releases page.
+01. Download the setup.msi (the case doesn't matter) from the releases page.
 02. Run the setup.
 03. Follow the instructions
-04. NOTE: The game will run automaticly.
-If you want to close it, press the red button on the top.
+04. NOTE: After install you can choose to run the game.

 ## Downloads:
 * www.python.org for Python.